nemethmik/ui5-webcomponents-sample-lit/README.md

 ## littodo3appstate
 This is the 3rd and last iteration of the todo application series; this version is enhanced to use MobX state management tool.
 The Marcus Hellberg video [LitElement state management with MobX](https://youtu.be/MNxnZ8pzSBo) is an excellent intro.
-- The forst step doesn't even require MobX at all: I created a singleton *AppStore* class along with a global variable *appStore* and I relocated the todo array and its relevant manipulators from the *SampleApp* (main.ts) class.
+- The first step doesn't even require MobX at all: I created a singleton *AppStore* class along with a global variable *appStore* and I relocated the todo array and its relevant manipulators from the *SampleApp* (main.ts) class.
     - I created an `async initAsync()` to load demo data into the todo array simulating a remote service call. *initAsync* is automatically called from the *AppStore* *constructor*, but it could also be called from any components that want the data upon their *connectedCallback*; *initAsync* is executed only once actually since it uses a private *_initialized* field.
 - It was a brilliant idea to centralize all state change notification machinery and paths with the introduction of *CustomEvent* and tthe **discriminated union type** as a payload for the *detail* field.
 In my example all state change triggering events are handled in a single event listener, which calls the appropriate functions of the *appStore*; afterwards, it requests a rerendering with `this.requestUpdate()`, and that's all: awesome.